Looped Docs

 Slack

 Triggers turn an agent into a long-lived service that waits for events, acts on them, delivers the result, and goes idle.
 The slack trigger connects that loop to a Slack workspace over Socket Mode — an outbound WebSocket, so the agent needs no public endpoint.
 It watches channels and replies in a thread under the messages that wake it.
+(A second transport, events_api, trades the always-on socket for an inbound HTTPS endpoint — see Transports.)

 triggers: